Welcome to Gorse Bank House

-Daisy Bank House is an independent residential home for children and young people aged 11-18.
+Gorse Bank House is an independent residential home for children and young people aged 11-17.

-Located in Victoria Park, Manchester, where young people living in the home are provided with opportunities to access a wide range of leisure and social activities in either a supported, semi-independent or independent manner.
+Located in Hale Barns, Cheshire, where young people living in the home are provided with opportunities to access a wide range of leisure and social activities in either a supported, semi-independent or independent manner.

 Our Vision